luizbgomide/sovereign/examples.md

 After combat, Benett heals Annora's wound at the cost of 1 [System Strain](/rules#system-strain).

-The Delvers are all still at full HP, but now two of them are [Frail](/rules#frail) and they're out a Healing Potion (worth 1000g).
+The PCs are all still at full HP, but now two of them are [Frail](/rules#frail) and they're out a Healing Potion (worth 1000g).
 That was a close call!
 Whether or not to press on, or to retreat back to town to get rid of their [Frail](/rules#frail) condition is up to them.